-On this tour we will see where Paradise Square and the Five Points were—they don't exist any more.
-Beginning in the last decade of the Nineteenth century, the neighborhood was bulldozed, first to make way for a park, and then as the spot for many of the city's civic buildings.
-But we will talk about why they Five Points no longer exists, while at the same time looking at tenements that are still standing, including the city's oldest.
+On this tour we will see where Paradise Square and the Five Points once stood.
+Beginning in the last decade of the nineteenth century, the neighborhood was bulldozed, first to make way for a park, and then as the spot for many of the city's civic buildings.
+We talk about why Five Points no longer exists, while at the same time looking at those tenements that are still standing, including the city's oldest.